joshbaskaran/FEGA-Norway-fork/cli/lega-commander/README.md

 ```

 ### Windows
-Go to the [releases page](https://github.com/elixir-oslo/lega-commander/releases) and download the latest binary manually.
+Go to the [releases page](https://github.com/ELIXIR-NO/FEGA-Norway/releases/) and download the latest binary manually under **lega-commander-1.2.8-assets**.

 ## Configuration
 Before using the lega commander, make sure all the environment variables required for authentication are set: